siddharth185/siddharth185.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+CS Grad Student at Binghamton.
+Born Geek.
+Interested in DIstributed Systems and ML.

-email: agus[at]python.web.id
+email: skulshr1[at]gmail.com